TimITSolutions/federation_environment_getting_started/README.md

 5. Upload the code to [fe.zgt.nl](fe.zgt.nl) and wait for results to become visible in [mlflow.zgt.nl](mlflow.zgt.nl).

 Exporting the code via ```git``` might seem like unnecessary work, but ensures that the format is correct and the command will work on any platform (Windows, Linux, MacOS).

-You can also check the MLFLOW output in [localhost:3001](localhost:3001).

 ## Running our sample code